 It also spawned at least one sub-mystery: was it really a pumpkin at all?
 After a number of people expressed doubts—including an assistant professor of horticultural sciences, who told the Ithaca Journal that the object was too hardy to be biotic—the university sponsored a contest to find out.
 The winners, a team from the undergraduate physics department, flew a remote-controlled weather balloon up to the pumpkin with an electric drill attached, and got a tissue sample.
 “You and I would call it a drone,” Habicht says.
 “But this was before the word ‘drone’ was out there.”

 Eventually, curiosity won out.
-On March 14, 1998—a full 158 days after it first appeared—university provost Don Randel ascended to the top of the spire in a crane bucket and grabbed the pumpkin, now more frozen gloop than gourd.
-He then spirited it away in an ambulance.
+On March 13, 1998—a full 157 days after it first appeared—the university readied a crane to retrieve the pumpkin.
+After a mishap in which the machine itself knocked the pumpkin from the spire onto some rooftop scaffolding, provost Don Randel ascended in the bucket and grabbed it, now more frozen gloop than gourd.* He then spirited it away in an ambulance.
 After two weeks of analysis via “microscopic slides, videotapes and photographs,” a special panel of plant biology professors announced that it was, indeed, a pumpkin.

 Its remains were freeze-dried and kept in a glass case in the visitor’s center, then added to a display of brains in the psychology department, and finally found a permanent perch in the office of professor Barbara Finlay.
 Eventually, the infamous vegetable decayed completely.